vdthatte/jarvis-ai/README.md

 # jarvis-ai
 creating my own personal assistant.
-I obviously need one??
 (I'll try to keep everything opensource - unless I find a way to make money with this)

 ### Functionality:
 (work in progress...)